Display¶

 bpp

-[mandatory]: Defines the number of bits per pixels the display device is using to render a pixel.
-Expected value is one among these both list:Standard formats:
+[mandatory]: Defines the number of bits per pixel the display device is using to render a pixel.
+The expected value is one among these lists:Standard formats:

 ARGB8888